tiutiunnykleasoft/tiutiunnykleasoft/README.md

-- 👋 Hi, I’m @tiutiunnykleasoft
+- 👋 Hi, I’m @tiutiunnykleasoft.
-- 👀 I’m interested in skateboarding , writing, reading, running, and spoke walking around nature <3
+- 👀 I’m have no interests.
-- 🌱 I’m currently learning PHP, Ruby, Swift
+- 🌱 I’m PHP developer.
-- 💞️ I’m looking to collaborate on Laravel/Swift projects
+- 💞️ I’m looking to new projects.
 - 📫 How to reach me : write to telegarm @nanallew, or email : tutunikssa@gmail.com

 <!---